Email Connector

 : The plain text version of the email's content.htmlBody

-: the email's reception datetime
+: The email's reception datetime

 Example Response